-Lake Sibaya is another freshwater source and currently supplies the Mseleni and Mbazwana water supply systems.
-It is estimated that the total runoff into Lake Sibaya is approximately 25 million m3/annum (UW, 2020) and the lake has an estimated storage capacity of 700 million m3.
+Lake Sibaya (or Lake Sibayi or Lake Sibhayi) is the largest freshwater lake in South Africa and currently supplies the Mseleni and Mbazwana Water Supply Systems.
+The lake has an estimated inflow of approximately 25 million m3/annum (UW, 2020) and the lake has an estimated storage capacity of 700 million m3.
 Groundwater recharge is high, as is the groundwater potential.
 Although Lake Sibaya has an abundance of coastal resources, it is also susceptible to pollution and siltation due to human influences.

-Evaporation is the main water loss from Lake Sibaya although it is suspected that a relatively small amount may be lost from the lake through seepage to the sea.
-Local communities also use the lake for domestic water supply purposes.
-Due to the sandy nature of the soils surrounding the lake, the amount of surface runoff is limited and consequently the water levels within the lake are maintained largely by groundwater inflow (Smithers, Gray, Johnson and Still, 2017).
-The only significant surface drainage feature for the Lake Sibaya catchment is the Mseleni River feeding the western arm of the lake.
-Several non- perennial streams also drain into the lake.
+The Lake Sibaya catchment is groundwater-driven, with no major rivers flowing into the lake.
+Due to the sandy nature of the soils surrounding the lake, the amount of surface runoff is limited and consequently the water levels within the lake are maintained largely by groundwater inflow (Smithers et al., 2017).
+The only significant surface drainage feature for the Lake Sibaya catchment is the Mseleni Stream feeding the western arm of the lake (Figure 17.35).